Lake Ming

 Lake Ming is a man-made recreational lake located in Bakersfield, California.
 It is primarily a motorboat and water-skiing lake, although sailboats are allowed the second full weekend each month, and every Tuesday and Thursday after 1:30 pm.
-Lake Ming also has fishing and the Department of Fish and Game stocks the lake with 10 to 12 inch rainbow trout during the winter months.
-The primary fishes are Large-mouth Bass, Catfish, Crappie, Bluegill, Carp and stocked Rainbow Trout.
+Lake Ming also has fishing and the Department of Fish and Wildlife stocks the lake with 10 to 12 inch rainbow trout during the winter months.
+The primary fishes are large-mouth bass, catfish, crappie, bluegill, carp and stocked rainbow trout.
 Lake Ming is a part of the Kern River County Park.
 The National Jet Boat Association holds races at the lake throughout the year.

 History

 Lake Ming is formed by the Kern River County Park Dam on a branch of the Kern River, in Kern County, California.
 The reservoir was created in 1959, and named after Kern County Supervisor Floyd Ming.

 Description

 Lake Ming is a reservoir used for recreation purposes and owned by the Kern County Parks and Recreation Department.
 Its height is 18 feet with a length of 4700 feet.
 Normal storage is 790 acre-feet.
 It drains an area of 0.6 mi2.
 It has a surface area of 104 acre.
 Other facilities located at the lake include picnic areas, restrooms, drinking fountains, and parking around the southern end.
 There is also playground equipment at the southeast end of the lake.
 There is also an additional large picnic area located on top of a small hill east of the lake.
 Further east is a 28 acre campground.
 It has 50 camp sites, each containing a picnic table and fire ring.
 A dump site and restroom are also available.